MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/general-mainframe-refactor-content.md

 - [Azure databases](https://azure.microsoft.com/product-categories/databases) offer a choice of fully managed relational and NoSQL databases to fit modern application needs.
 Automated infrastructure management includes scalability, availability, and security.

   - [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database) is a fully managed PaaS database engine.
-SQL Database always runs on the latest stable version of the SQL Server database engine and a patched OS with 99.99% availability.
-Built-in PaaS database management capabilities like upgrading, patching, backups, and monitoring let you focus on domain-specific, business-critical database administration and optimization.
+SQL Database always runs on the latest stable version of SQL Server and a patched OS with 99.99% availability.
+Built-in PaaS database management capabilities include upgrading, patching, backups, and monitoring.
+You can focus on domain-specific, business-critical database administration and optimization.
   - [Azure Database for PostgreSQL](https://azure.microsoft.com/services/postgresql) is a fully managed database based on the open-source Postgres relational database engine.
 The Hyperscale (Citus) deployment option scales queries across multiple machines using sharding, for applications that require greater scale and performance.
   - [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db) is a fully managed, fast NoSQL database with open APIs for any scale.